 Introduction

-The Certificate IV in Business (Leadership) qualification is perfect for emerging leaders and those seeking recognition of their current skills.
+The Certificate IV in Business qualification is perfect for emerging leaders and those seeking recognition of their current skills.
 Whether aspiring to be or recently promoted to a team leader or supervisory position, you will develop your skills as a front line manager by looking at the competencies you need to manage yourself, your team, and your business area.

 By the end of this course you will have received the essential knowledge to enable you to lead and communicate with your team, have difficult conversations and use technology to organise and collaborate with others. operational tasks that require self-development skills.